pikvm/pikvm/docs/msd.md

         ```

 !!! tip
-    An alternative method may be to use the [dynamic USB configuration](usb_dynamic.md) method,
+    As an alternative method may be to use the [dynamic USB configuration](usb_dynamic.md),
     which allows you to temporarily disable any of the emulated devices, including Mass Storage Drive.